github-aws-runners/terraform-aws-github-runner/docs/modules/internal/compute-provider-refactor.md

 `runner-stack` selects a compute provider from the single populated typed block under `compute_provider`.
 For example, `compute_provider = { ec2 = { ... } }` selects EC2 and `compute_provider = { microvm = { ... } }` selects MicroVM; there is no separate `type` input that can disagree with the populated block.
 Exactly one provider block must be populated, and its presence must be known during planning because it determines the module graph.
 Native input validation enforces this common selection rule, while each compute-provider module owns its provider-specific semantic validation.
 The stack passes `compute_provider.<provider>` to the selected provider module as one nested `config` object.
 It also passes the provider-neutral `runner`, `github`, `ssm`, and `observability` objects without expanding them back into prefixed scalar inputs.
 This keeps ownership visible at the module boundary and gives future compute providers an equivalent contract to implement.

 The common stack creates or selects the runner IAM role, but the selected provider owns the role's trust-policy document.
-The provider returns a single nested contract containing the rendered `assume_role_policy`, `policies.runner`, `policies.scale_up`, `policies.scale_down`, and `policies.pool`, along with component environment variables and provider resources.
+Each provider exposes that document through a dedicated `assume_role_policy` output and separately returns its nested `provider` contract containing `policies.runner`, `policies.scale_up`, `policies.scale_down`, and `policies.pool`, component environment variables, and provider resources.
 The common stack uses the trust document when it creates the runner role and attaches the returned permission documents to the roles owned by the corresponding common components.
 A provider never creates or attaches a common IAM role.

-The trust relationship is deliberately rendered through a role-independent provider contract before the resource-bearing provider is called:
+The trust relationship is deliberately rendered by a dedicated file and output inside each compute-provider module:

 1. `runner-stack` selects the provider from the populated typed block.
-2. `compute-providers/<provider>/runner-role` renders the provider-specific assume-role policy without consuming the runner role.
+2. `compute-providers/<provider>/assume-role.tf` renders the provider-specific policy without referencing the runner-role input.
 3. `runner-stack` creates or selects the common runner role from that policy.
 4. The full compute provider receives the resolved role so it can create resources such as the EC2 instance profile and render `iam:PassRole` statements.
 5. The provider returns its nested policy, environment-variable, and resource contract.
 6. The common components attach the returned policies to the runner, scale-up, scale-down, and pool roles they own.

-Returning the runner trust policy from the same resource-bearing provider module would create a Terraform dependency cycle: the role would depend on the provider output while the provider already depends on the role input.
-The small role-independent provider contract preserves provider ownership of the trust document and keeps the dependency graph one-way.
+The dedicated `assume_role_policy` output depends only on the provider's trust document, not on resources that consume the runner role. `runner-stack` accesses the selected counted module through a direct `[0]` reference so Terraform preserves that output-level dependency; a full splat would add the module-close dependency and recreate the role cycle.
+This preserves provider ownership of the trust relationship while keeping the dependency graph one-way.

 ## Phase 1 dispatch and compatibility